Vraj2707/RDS_Export_By_Domain_Automation/README.md

 - Supports different environments: DEV, UAT, and PROD
 - Outputs a compressed zip file containing all the CSV files
 - Clear logging of all steps being performed during the execution
+- Auto Recover from API Failures
+- Tracking of Progress to better understand the process

 ## Prerequisites